Chapter 6: Introduction to Class Templates in C++

 In this chapter, we have learned the importance of class templates.
 Class templates help in designing generic data stores.
 We can change the data type of the store with minimal change in the code.
 The class template also provides generic member functions which can operate on the generic data to provide the same algorithmic solution.

 We have learned the syntax of a class template.
 We have also learned how a class template is declared with examples.
 Then we have learned how to define the various member functions of a class template.
-We have defined the no parameter and single parameter constructor of a sample class template.
+We have defined the no-parameter and single-parameter constructor of a sample class template.

 In the next chapter, we will learn more details about template class instantiation.